Sal Yusuf

-Sal Yusuf is an Indian actor and stand-up comedian who works in Malayalam, Kannada, and Hindi-language films.
+Sal Yusuf is a British actor and comedian who works in Indian films.

 Career

-Sal Yusuf moved from London to Banglore, where he became a stand-up comedian and is also a part of the comedy group, The Improv.
+Born in London to Cypriot immigrants, he moved to Bangalore, India, where he became a stand-up comedian and is also a part of the comedy group, The Improv.
 He was one of the first stand-up comedians in Bangalore.
 After appearing in several commercials, theatre productions, and playing supporting roles in several Malayalam films, Sal Yusuf made his Hindi film debut with Tiger Zinda Hai (2017) portraying one of the antagonists.
-He made his Kannada lead debut with French Biriyani along with Danish Sait, who is also a part of The Improv.
-In the film, he plays a French emigrant who comes to Bangalore.
+He made his Kannada lead debut with French Biriyani alongside Danish Sait, who was also part of The Improv.
+In the film, he plays a French emigrant whose brief trip to Bangalore as representative of a pharmaceutical company lands him in a comedy of errors.